owenjnr21/1701QCA-Assessment1/replicationproject/replication.md

 ## Process documentation

+*At the beginning of the process, I found it abit confusing as I was not sure on how to do coding in makemicrobit.
+As I went through the step I started to slowly pickup and understand about what some of the coding does to help make the microbit function.
+There are certain actions that are used to coding that tells the microbit what to do, for instance, there is an action used for when A or B buttons are pressed the microbit will work.*

+*One of the most challenging thing for me to do on this project was the wiring from the microbit to the headphones, as i did not have crocodile clips.
+In doing so I had to improvice and use the wires from the inventers kit and connected the ends of the wire with the use of clothing pegs to hold into place.
+As a result it worked.*

 *In this section, include text and images that represent the development of your project including sources you've found (URLs and written references), choices you've made, sketches you've done, iterations completed, materials you've investigated, and code samples.
 Use the markdown reference for help in formatting the material.*

 *This should have quite a lot of information!*